bmelinden/vbTPM/README.md

 program runs on Matlab, but uses compiled C-code to speed up the most computer intensive loops.

-This a beta version; the code is complete and useable, but the documentation is still in progress, in parallel with a scientific paper describing the algorithm and performance on real data.
+2014-02-02: Release of beta version.
+Both code and documentation are fully useable, but the accompanying scientific paper describing the algorithm and performance on real data is not yet accepted for publication.

 ======================================================================
 Copyright (C) 2014 Martin Lindén, bmelinden@gmail.com